Well, at the state of the coup speech, he said, let's make this a year of action.

 Well, welcome, sir.

-You know, I used to be a uh a victim of Democratic uh talking points, I guess you could say, um, where I grew up thinking that I am poor and that I really can't make it without them.
+You know, I used to be a victim of Democratic talking points, I guess you could say, where I grew up thinking that I am poor and that I really can't make it without them.

-And all they're gonna see on the media is what I would you know through up with.
+And to see this immigration thing go through, and all they're going to see on the media is what I grew up with.

 Yeah, which is that you can't do it without help.